ntnhut/LeetSolve/docs/source/Greedy/1689_Partitioning_Into_Minimum_Number_Of_Deci-Binary_Numbers.md

 9
 ```

-This solution identifies the maximum digit in the input string `n` and returns it as the minimum number of partitions required, considering each digit as a separate partition.

 ### Complexity
 * Runtime: `O(N)`, where `N = n.length`.
 * Extra space: `O(1)`.

+## Key Takeaway

+This problem can be efficiently solved by identifying the maximum digit in the string.
+Since each deci-binary number can only contain digits from 0 to 9, the maximum digit determines the minimum number of deci-binary numbers needed.

+By finding the maximum digit in the string and converting it to an integer, the solution effectively determines the minimum number of deci-binary numbers required.